 For the price, this place is a great find.

 The best way to describe this four-star bed and breakfast is to state that it's a hidden gem and the perfect weekend getaway.
-It's set on a property with gorgeous vineyards and is within walking distance to a few of the best Napa Valley Wineries.
-You are also just a short drive to St. Helena (2 miles) and dozens of other great wine tasting options.
+It's set on a property with gorgeous vineyards and is within walking distance of a few of the best Napa Valley Wineries.
+You are also just a short drive to St. Helena (2 miles) and dozens of other great wine-tasting options.

 They do not offer TVs, so you can truly relax in this quiet environment.
-They do offer a daily wine social, a free shuttle to nearby restaurants, and both a pool and hot tub.
+They provide a daily wine social, a complimentary shuttle to nearby restaurants, and a pool and hot tub.
 There are only 29 rooms, so it is very personal and cute.

-The 4-star hotel offers 85 rooms in a beautiful property in St. Helena.
-It's a great place to see the real beauty of Napa Valley.
+The five-star hotel offers 36 rooms in a beautiful property in St. Helena.
+It's a great place to see the authentic charm of Napa Valley.

 It's also perfect for those that love to stay active.
-They feature a seven tennis courts, a nine-hole walking golf course, and access to several great trails.
-You can also do a little swimming or unwind at their on site spa.
+They feature seven tennis courts, a nine-hole walking golf course, and access to several great trails.
+You can also do a little swimming or unwind at their onsite spa.

 The Meadowood Napa Valley is a real treat for your Napa Valley vacation.

-This 4-star property is another one of the best of the Napa Valley Hotels.
-They offer wonderful amenities from their outdoor pool to access to their on site work out facilities.
+This four-star property is another one of the best of the Napa Valley Hotels.
+They offer wonderful amenities from their outdoor pool to access to their onsite workout facilities.

 The other thing I really like about the Harvest Inn is that it's set on nearly 8-acres of property that borders gorgeous Napa Valley vineyards.

-The property is also set up by named neighborhoods and each section has a unique view.
-The 74-guest rooms are well equipped and offer you the comfort you've been waiting for!
+Named neighborhoods also set up the property, and each section has a unique view.
+The 74 guest rooms are well equipped and offer you the comfort you've been waiting for on your trip here!

-This two-star option doesn't offer many amenities, but it's clean and is in an incredible location.
-They do offer free parking, access to their pool, and free internet.
+This 2.5-star option doesn't offer many amenities, but it's clean and in an incredible location.
+They offer free parking, a refrigerator, access to their pool, and free internet.

-You can also relax in their pool, enjoy room service, or use their free internet service.
+You can also relax in their poolside bar, enjoy their spa services, and take breakfast in bed.
 This property is also dog friendly.

 You will also enjoy your stay at Hotel Yountville.
-This lovely 4.5 star hotel is just a short walk or drive to some of Yountville's amazing restaurants.
+This lovely four-star hotel is just a short walk or drive to some of Yountville's excellent restaurants.